Statoil awards 11.4b Norwegian crown contracts to rig builders

 "We've identified Sverdrup and the Castberg field as the two most interesting developments off Norway to Kvaerner.
 We were picked as the main supplier to Castberg, and at Sverdrup we've won the largest number of big contracts," Mr Andersen added.

-Partners in the Sverdrup field are Statoil, Lundin , Petoro, Aker BP and Total.
+Partners in the Sverdrup field are Statoil, Lundin, Petoro, Aker BP and Total.
+REUTERS